Monochromatic plane-fronted waves in conformal gravity are pure gauge: Abstract

 \section{Abstract}

-We consider monochromatic, plane gravitational waves in a conformally invariant theory of general relativity.
-We show that the simple, standard ansatz for the metric, usually that which is taken for the linearized theory of these waves, is reducible to the metric of Minkowski space-time via a sequence of conformal and coordinate transformations.
+We consider plane fronted, monochromatic gravitational waves on a Minkowski background, in a conformally invariant theory of general relativity.
+By this we mean waves of the form: $g^{\mu\nu}=\eta^{\mu\nu} +\epsilon^{\mu\nu} F(k\cdot x)$, where $\epsilon^{\mu\nu}$ is a constant polarization tensor, and $k_\mu$ is a light like vector.
+We also assume the coordinate gauge condition $|g|^{-1/4}\partial_\tau(|g|^{1/4}g^{\sigma\tau})=0$ which is the conformal analog of the harmonic gauge condition $g^{\mu\nu}\Gamma^\sigma_{\mu\nu}=-|g|^{-1/2}\partial_\tau(|g|^{1/2}g^{\sigma\tau})=0$, where $\det\left[g_{\mu\nu}\right]\equiv g$.
+Requiring additionally the conformal gauge condition $ g=-1$ surprisingly implies that the waves are both transverse and traceless.
+Although the ansatz for the metric is eminently reasonable when considering perturbative gravitational waves, we show that the metric is reducible to the metric of Minkowski space-time via a sequence of coordinate transformations which respect the gauge conditions, without any perturbative approximation that $\epsilon^{\mu\nu}$ be small.
 This implies that we have in fact, exact plane wave solutions, however they are simply coordinate/conformal artifacts.
 As a consequence, they carry no energy.
+Our result does not imply that conformal gravity does not have gravitational wave phenomena.
+A different, more generalized ansatz for the deviation, taking into account the fourth order nature of the field equation, which has the form $g^{\mu\nu}=\eta^{\mu\nu} +B^{\mu\nu}(n\cdot x) G(k\cdot x)$ indeed yields waves which carry energy and momentum, \cite{m}.
+It is just surprising that transverse, traceless, plane fronted gravitational waves, those that would be used in any standard, perturbative, quantum analysis of the theory, simply do not exist.

 \pagenumbering{arabic}